 Bitcoin’s bull trend is likely the result of new money coming into the markets.
-Since the supply is limited, new market demand can increase buying pressure on the price.
+We all know that a limited supply of bitcoin has implications.
+One of these implications is that new market demand can increase buying pressure on the price.
 With the current halving of mining rewards the creation of new coins are reduced, which adds to the scarcity.
 Unlike the parabolic bull market of 2013 the current trend is more stable.

 Bitcoin is the oldest and most secure blockchain in the world.
 After seven years of existence, investors and financial planners are starting to take Bitcoin a little more seriously.
 Without precedence it was risky for traditional investors to get skin in the game.
 The main appeal of Bitcoin is that it’s proven to be a long term store of value and uncorrelated asset.